 The lengthening of the shoot may be the result of increased chlorophyll production brought on by the inoculation of nitrogen and phosphorus fixers.
 The reason of increase in growth characters is constituent of the protein which is essential for formation of protoplasm thus affecting the cell division and cell elongation and there by more vegetative growth.
 The other reason for increased vegetative growth may be the production of plant growth regulators by bacteria in rhizosphere, which are absorbed by the roots.

-The results are in close conformity with the findings of Fawazi, et al. (2010) in pear and Osman and Abd El-Rhman, (2010) in fig
+The results are in close conformity with the findings of Fawazi, et al. (2010) in pear and Osman and Abd El-Rhman, (2010) in fig.

 Leaf Parameters